fernanucm/PLBASIC/README.md

 ## Credits
 The interpreter follows the (great) implementation and some guidelines of [`victorlagerkvist`](https://prologomenon.wordpress.com/2020/10/25/writing-a-basic-interpreter-part-1/).
 Any bug and bad design decisions in PLBASIC must be blamed on me.

+Some example programs have been adapted from [8bitworkshop](https://8bitworkshop.com/).

 ## 1. Introduction